Why invest in working with a Holistic Personal Stylist?

 (make a list)

-Step Three: Identify your words
+Step 4: Identify your 3 Power Words

 Look for patterns.